 - “We’re underwriters, data scientists, product builders and engineers united by a mission: to make the world a safer place by helping organizations mitigate or eliminate the impact of adverse events.” — Corvus Insurance

-What is the difference between the new cyber insurance and the previous cyber insurance?
+What is the difference between the updated cyber insurance and the previous cyber insurance?

-- The cyber liability coverage offered by Corvus Insurance is equivalent to the coverage offered by our current cyber partner, Tokio Marine.
-The primary exception is that there is now a deductible.
-Those who report a cyber claim under the revised coverage will be required to pay a $2,500 deductible.
+- The updated cyber liability coverage we are offering is equivalent to the cyber liability coverage offered by our previous partner, Tokio Marine.
+Those who report a cyber incident under the revised coverage will be required to pay a $2,500 deductible.
 (There was no deductible under our previous coverage.)

 - Another difference will be in the level of service you will receive if you report a cyber claim and in the types of cyber risk management services that will be available to you.